Things to do with teens in Singapore

 If that is still not enough, defy gravity at iFly on the Sentosa Beachfront; it’s one of the best things we took the girls to when we first arrived here 2 years ago.
 Having done something similar whilst living in London, we were keen to experience the simulated skydive in the flight chamber again.
 Definitely not for the sensitive, it gets loud and windy in there and you have to have your wits about you to not lose control!

 There are two ways to do this.
-For cable skiing and wakeboarding, head to SKI360 — Singapore’s first and only cable-ski park.
-My MOTH (Man Of The House) and my TOTH (Teenager Of The House) both had a great time bonding over spills and thrills as they were pulled along this East Coast lagoon by a suspended motorised cable.
+For cable skiing and wakeboarding, head to Singapore Wake Park.
+The Sassy Mama team tried it and we had a great time bonding over spills and thrills as we were pulled along this East Coast lagoon by a suspended motorised cable.
 If you prefer more of a challenge, have a look online at the myriad of wakeboarding operators who will happily tow you from their speedboat.
-Departures are normally from Punggol Marina Country Club.
-Home to numerous wakeboarding schools, it’s Singapore’s largest wakeboarding hub.

-Located on Siloso Beach, sheet waves pump water at high speed over stationary curved walls to generate barrelling smooth waves – perfect conditions for both novices or expert surfers and boogie boarders!
+Previously located on Siloso Beach, sheet waves pump water at high speed over stationary curved walls to generate barrelling smooth waves – perfect conditions for both novices or expert surfers and boogie boarders!
 And the best news?
-If you live in Singapore and hold an NRIC, Workers Pass, Dependant Pass or Student Pass, you get 1-for-1 waves, plus food and drinks on Wednesdays!
-Do I hear a high-5 or a hang-10?
+If you live in Singapore and hold an NRIC, Workers Pass, Dependant Pass or Student Pass, you may get special deals!
+Surf Cove by Wave House Sentosa is currently closed but is slated to open in Downtown East in end-2021.

 Become a Sharp Shooter

 If you have a teenager who is keen to improve their marksmanship, there is much to choose from here in Singapore.
-From paintballing at Bottle Tree Park in Yishun, to archery in Punggol, sports shooting at Altius Global Indoor Air Weapon Range, to laser clay shooting, combat skirmish, and even archery tag – the choice is yours (or theirs!).
+From paintballing Red Dynasty Paintball Park in Bukit Timah to archery in Punggol, to virtual reality rooms, and even laser tag – the choice is yours (or theirs!).

 Skate and Blade